WallarooLabs/wally/book/python/api.md

 ##### `build()`

 Return the complete list of topology tuples.
-This is the topology structure Wallaroo requries in order to construct the topology connectinng all of the application components.
+This is the topology structure Wallaroo requires in order to construct the topology connecting all of the application components.

 ### Computation